The Rocks with Halloween decorations

 These are the most haunted sites you can visit in Sydney.

-Halloween events in Sydney
+Where to celebrate Halloween in Sydney

 Do you want a history tour with a seriously ghoulish theme?
 Of course you do!
-Introducing Murder Most Foul, a walk through Surry Hills' most notorious and spooOOooky haunts.
+Introducing Murders Most Foul, a walk through Surry Hills' most notorious and spooOOooky haunts.
 This highly educational, massively entertaining, and downright grisly walk is dotted with part history lesson, part bar crawl and will have you squirming.
 Content warning for this one – you are on a murder tour and few details are spared.
 How horrifyingly good is that?

 • Things to do